By: HISTORY.com Editors

 1:00m watch

 At the age of 16, Patrick was taken prisoner by a group of Irish raiders who were attacking his family’s estate.
-They transported him to Ireland where he spent six years in captivity, possibly as a slave.
+They transported him to Ireland where he spent around six years in captivity, possibly as a slave.
 (There is some dispute over where this captivity took place.
 Although many believe he was taken to live in Mount Slemish in County Antrim, it is more likely that he was held in County Mayo near Killala.)

 During this time, he worked as a shepherd, outdoors and away from people.
 Lonely and afraid, he turned to religion for solace and became a devout Christian.
-(It is also believed that Patrick first began to dream of converting the Irish people to Christianity during his captivity.)
+It is also believed that Patrick first began to dream of converting the Irish people to Christianity during his captivity.

 St. Patrick’s Visions and Christian Mission